MaheepChaudhary/Causality-in-Trustworthy-Machine-Learning/Readme_new.md

    - [Structure by Architecture: Disentangled Representations without Regularization](https://arxiv.org/abs/2006.07796)
       - <details><summary>Maheep's Notes</summary>
          The work focuses on the problem of self-supervised structured representation learning using autoencoders for generative modeling.
 The author proposes the structural autoencoder architecture inspired by structural causal models, which orders information in the latent space, while also, encourages independence.
 Notably, it does so without additional loss terms or regularization.
-The SAE architec- ture produces high quality reconstructions and generated samples, improving extrapolation, as well as achieving a significant degree of disentanglement across a variety of datasets.
+The SAE architecture produces high quality reconstructions and generated samples, improving extrapolation, as well as achieving a significant degree of disentanglement across a variety of datasets.

         </details>